ahammouda/opensource_staging/README.md

 Check out the [this animation](https://raasama-concept.herokuapp.com/draw-re-sim) for a basic idea of what the tool does.
 It's a work in progress

+#### Prior Work
+There are a number of different tools which work to make import/export a generic problem for the django ORM, however the most popular library appears to be [django-import-export](https://github.com/django-import-export/django-import-export).
+I would highly recommend exploring this library while considering ours - they may be better suited for your needs.

 ##### Main Pieces

 * ModelImporter (import_configuration_v2.py)